copasi/COPASI.js/README.md

 # COPASI.js
-This project hosts a simplification of the COPASI API used primarily for running simulations and steady state analysis of SBML/COPASI models.
+This project hosts a wrapper for the COPASI API used primarily for running simulations and steady state analysis of SBML/COPASI models.